nomeata/haskell-via-sokoban/03-polymorphism.md

               IO ()
 ```

-This function is polymorphic becaues the type `world` is arbitrary, and can be
+This function is polymorphic because the type `world` is arbitrary, and can be
 chosen by the caller.
 We did that in last week’s class when we instantiated
 with `Coord`, and you did it again in the homework, using your custom `State`
 type.